Save $70 a Month & Have Better-Tasting Coffee with This Tool

 Freshly ground coffee beans are a game changer and turned my otherwise home-brewed coffee into a café-quality cup.
 Plus, instead of buying a coffee out for on average $3 a cup, I can buy a 12-ounce bag of whole-bean coffee for $10 and make it myself, saving me close to $70 a month!
 I am not only able to save money, but can also cut down on waste and have delicious coffee daily without leaving the house.

 For less than $20, you can get the Krups Fast Touch Electric Coffee Grinder on Wayfair.com (from $19.99).
 Not to mention, it's on sale right now, so it pays to act quickly.

 I love this coffee grinder in particular for a lot of reasons.
 It is easy to clean and it's compact, so it fits easily in my kitchen cupboard.
 As an added bonus, it doubles as a spice grinder so you can boost the aromatics in your food as well.
 Sometimes, I even use it to grind up oatmeal in place of breadcrumbs in a pinch.
 It is definitely one of my most well-loved and frequently used kitchen tools.

 Is Whole-Bean Coffee Really That Much Better?

-These are all reasons that cup from the cafe tastes better than you pre-ground or old coffee at home.
+These are all reasons that cup from the café tastes better than you pre-ground or old coffee at home.
 But with fresh, whole beans and this handy grinder, you can make a café-fresh cup on your own.
 Now that I've started grinding my own coffee fresh at home, I can never go back.
-Plus, it is helping me save money (close to $70 a month is nothing to snuff at) and I'm creating less waste.
+Plus, it's helping me save money (close to $70 a month is nothing to sniff at) and I'm creating less waste.

 For more caffeinated inspiration, check out our Healthy Coffee Drink recipes.